 God’s streams are full of water;

-you provide grain for them,
+you provide grain for the people of the earth,

 for you have prepared the earth in this way.